communitiesuk/auto-ml-pipeline/README.md

 ### Shap plots - local feature importance

-Shap force plots (need to give overview)
+The pipeline can also create shap force plots for specified observations in the data.
+These plots allow you to understand the contributions of different features to the model's predictions.

-Set shap_id_keys to a list containing the IDs of the observations you would like to create force plots for.
+To create shap plots set shap_id_keys to a list containing the IDs of the observations you would like to create force plots for.
+The keys should correspond to values found in the id_col parameter that is passed to the main ml_pipeline function.

 See the [shap docs](https://shap.readthedocs.io/en/latest/generated/shap.plots.force.html) for more details.